How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 3. Start with an accurate sketch on scratch/drawing paper (aka “How to draw a cat easy”)

-Why ?
+Why use an accurate sketch?
+Making a cat sketch may not be as simple as it sounds for the inexperienced.
 You would want to make mistakes and corrections on your scratch/drawing paper rather than the more expensive watercolor paper or mixed media paper.

-After your are done with drawing a cat sketch, you can transfer it to your fine watercolor paper with graphite paper or a lightbox/window.
+After you are done with drawing a cat sketch, you can transfer it to your fine watercolor paper with graphite paper or a lightbox/window.

-4. Pick up color from the tip of your pencil with a wet brush.
+4. Pick up a color from the tip of your pencil with a wet brush.